Quadrilateral0/Text-Editor/README.md

 - [License](#license)

 ## Usage
-Visit my [repo here](https://github.com/Quadrilateral0/Social-Network-API) and see below for a video demo.
+Visit my deployed application [here](https://github.com/Quadrilateral0/Text-Editor) and see below for a screenshot.

 The application requires [Node.js](https://nodejs.dev/learn/introduction-to-nodejs).
 Install the necessary dependencies in your terminal using the following command:
 ```bash